rendell/ZonMw/README.md

 ## Administrative notes
 - Keep in mind that interviews will require the respondent to fill in a consent form
 - Keep track of hours spend on the project, in case UA HR requests an overview
-- Please draft a timeline for the duration of the project outlining when you expect to complete your goals
+- Please draft a timeline for the duration of the project outlining when you expect to complete your goals by Friday the 17th of October.

 # Siguerd